 A History Spanning More Than 160 Years

-In 1864, the Bessemer steel was made in the United States, and the Association, headquartered in Philadelphia, changed its name to the American Iron and Steel Association.
+In 1864, with the introduction of the Bessemer steelmaking process in the United States, the Association, then headquartered in Philadelphia, changed its name to the American Iron and Steel Association (AISA).

 Also in the '30s, it became apparent that the industry's technical terminology had become chaotic.
 The Institute came to grips with the problem, and out of its efforts came the AISI steel products manuals.
 They provided makers and users of steel with generally recognized definitions, descriptions and practices pertaining to the manufacture, chemistry, metallurgy and adaptability of steel products.

 During World War II, AISI technical committees helped conceive the national emergency steels that conserved critical alloying elements.
-In recognition of that contribution to the winning of the war, the Institute was presented the Distinguished Service Award of the U.S. Department of the Army.
+In recognition of that contribution to the war effort, the Institute was presented the Distinguished Service Award of the U.S. Department of the Army.
 AISI also created a special committee on industrial health to help place returning injured war veterans in steel jobs.

 In the 1950s, in response to the growing involvement of the Federal government in the operation of our market economy, AISI opened its first Washington office.
-The government relations department was joined in the U.S. capital by several other departments in 1969; and by the end of 1974, the Institute had moved all of its operations to Washington, except for regional building codes offices.
-Shortly before the New office closed, 115 people were employed by the Institute.
+The government relations department was joined in Washington, DCby several other departments in 1969 and, by the end of 1974, the Institute had moved all of its operations to Washington, except for regional building codes offices.